asaf/nodejs-model/README.md

 ```

 Pay attention that password wasn't updated, this is because when invoking `update(object)` only public attributes (any
-attribute that its _accessibility_ metadata wasnt defined or defined as _['public']_ can be updated.
+attribute that its _tags_ metadata wasnt defined or defined as _['default']_ can be updated.

-With this specific example, since _password_'s accessibility is _private_, you can update by suppling the _private_ accessibility
+With this specific example, since _password_ is tagged with _private_, you can update by suppling the _private_ tag
 to the `update()` 2nd parameter as:

 ``` javascript